-DANISH 199/299/399: Foreign Study in Denmark - Danish Language Course (5 Credits)
+DANISH 199/299/399: Foreign Study in Denmark - Danish Language Course (5 Credits or Credit/No Credit)

 Learning some Danish will give students greater insight into the culture of Denmark.
 The language classes are taught by Danish instructors at the University of Copenhagen's new campus where UW students will join other international students in the classroom.
 The instruction involves communicative language learning in both spoken and written Danish.